MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 - As a teacher, I need a way to notify the parents of my students when they are absent.
 - As a parent, I need a way to know when my student is absent so I can follow up with them.
+- As a software developer I need to find a framework package that allows users to send text/email notifications

 **Acceptance Criteria**

 - Text notification sent within 15 minutes
-- Parents received personalized messages with date and class the student is bunking from
+- Parents received personalized messages with the date and class the student is bunking from
 - system logs all information for auditing
+- Utilized a library from Django for sending text notifications

 **Constraints**